 I got into online slots in 2015 and even before then I wasn’t really into gambling much at all.
 I’d play the crappy generic fruit slots on cruises whenever I had the chance, but didn’t think much of it.
 I have a funny memory of having won so many coins on one of these cruises, that the weight of them had pulled my pants down to my knees as I was staggering around drunk trying to find my cabin.
 Must have been a pathetic sight.

 I have no idea how to play Poker, Roulette or Blackjack, and I’m not really interested in table games at all.
-I’m 100% a slot enthusiast.
+I’m 100% a online slots enthusiast.

 How I got on Twitch